harbour/core/README.md

 # Guarantees and Liability

-   This document and all other parts of Harbour are distributed in the hope they will be useful, but there is NO GUARANTEE that they are complete, accurate, non-infringing or usable for any purpose whatsoever.
+   This document and all other parts of Harbour are distributed in the hope they will be useful, but WITHOUT GUARANTEE that they are complete, accurate, non-infringing or usable for any purpose whatsoever.
    Contributors are NOT LIABLE for any damages that result from using Harbour in any ways.
 For more legal details, see [COPYING](COPYING.txt).